-Our remuneration structure is designed to attract, reward and retain high performing people who are able to enhance the company's performance.
+Our remuneration structure is designed to attract, reward and retain high performing people who can enhance the company's performance.
 We are committed to creating a rewarding workplace for our people by valuing everyone's contribution, encouraging personal development, recognising good performance and fostering equality of opportunity.

-Total remuneration payable to the Contact executives is made up of three components being fixed remuneration, at-risk/variable remuneration to reward performance and other benefits.
+Total remuneration payable to the Contact executives comprises three components: fixed remuneration, at-risk/variable remuneration to reward performance, and other benefits.
 The weighting of each component is aligned with position grades to reflect the complexity of the role.
-We annually test our remuneration against external market information to ensure market relativity and internally to test pay equity, including by gender.
+We annually test our remuneration against external market information to ensure market relativity, and internally to test pay equity, including by gender.

 An issuer should disclose the remuneration arrangements in place for the CEO in its annual report.
-This should include disclosure of the base salary, short-term incentives and long-term incentives and the performance criteria used to determine performance based payments.
+This should include disclosure of the base salary, short-term incentives and long-term incentives and the performance criteria used to determine performance-based payments.